Title: The Long Hard Path

 Draco was standing in front of a cauldron in his laboratory working on a custom order potion for one of his clients, when he heard Blaise calling out to him.
 “Down here,” Draco called, then turned all of his attention back to the potion as he was nearing a critical point in the process and could not afford to be distracted.

-Letting out a sigh of relief once he was safely past the critical stage, and now able to let the potion set for a few days resting, Draco let his thoughts veer away from his work.
+Letting out a sigh of relief once he was safely past the critical stage, and now able to let the potion set for a few days resting.
 He prepped the cauldron for storage, and then turned to the House Elf standing attentively next to him wearing the mini apron and goggles.
 “Woobey, please move Mrs. Hyde’s potion into the storage area once it’s sufficiently cooled down.
 We can finish up her order once I return from holiday with Harry.”

 “Yes, Master Draco.
 Woobey being keeping a good eye on it.”
 The house elf nodded and curtsied earning a formal nod in return before the Malfoy Head of House and Black Family heir turned his attention back to Blaise.